IBM/ibm-iae-java-sdk/README.md

 The module name for both the versions are same : `ibm-analytics-engine-api` The two versions are differntiated by the version number in the Java package structure.
 Example : `com.ibm.cloud.iaesdk.ibm_analytics_engine_api.v2` vs `com.ibm.cloud.iaesdk.ibm_analytics_engine_api.v3`

+**NOTE**

+IBM Analytics Engine v2 is for the classic plans : Lite, Standard Hourly and Standard monthly

+IBM Analytics Engine v3 is for the Standard Serverless Spark plan

 ## Prerequisites